Where is that reporter with disability?

-In the last few decades there has been considerable progress in diversity of news reporters on our TV screens.
-First it was the inclusion of more women and then people from diverse cultural backgrounds.
+In the last few decades, there has been considerable progress in the diversity of news reporters on our TV screens.
+First, it was the inclusion of more women and then people from diverse cultural backgrounds.
 The missing group has been people with disability.
-Will we see a change with the expansion of reporters with disability?
+Will we experience a change with the expansion of reporters with disability?
 And if we do, how far will it go?

 Few reporters with disability

 A quick search across the world shows that reporters with disability are thin on the ground.
 As usual, the main drivers of change and inclusion have been British channels.